Srijita264/Emotion-Detection-Model/README.md

-2. The Second Model: Eye Blink Detection Using VGG-16/2
+2. The Second Model: Eye Blink Detection Using VGG-16/2:

-Architecture: This model also uses the VGG-16/2 architecture, which likely has the same structure or a slightly modified one from the first model.
+Architecture: This model also uses the VGG-16/2 architecture.

 Task: The task here is detecting the blinking of eyes, a specialized form of image classification.
 It may involve tracking eye movements and detecting whether the eyes are open or closed in a given frame.